-SDHC has established appropriate recertification procedures necessary to ensure the household income and composition provided by families are complete and accurate.
+SDHC has established recertification procedures necessary to ensure the household income and composition provided by families are complete and accurate.
 Families are required to complete the recertification packet as a condition of continued program participation.
 The Personal Declaration form ensures the income data provided by families are complete and accurate.

 SDHC has established procedures to gather information and data necessary to complete the recertification.
 The procedures require the participation and signatures of all adult family members, 18 years and older, and family members who will turn 18 years of age by the effective date of the recertification.
 When interviews are scheduled, all adult family members and family members who will turn 18 years of age by the effective date of the recertification must attend.
-Failure to provide requested information and data and or failure to attend scheduled appointments may result in termination of continued eligibility.
+Failure to provide requested information and data and or failure to attend scheduled appointments may result in termination of continued program participation.

-SDHC will have all required recertifications completed within 30 days before the certification date.
+SDHC will complete all recertifications 30 days prior to the certification effective date.
 Families will be notified at least 30 days before the scheduled date of any increase to the rent portion.